 From time to time, the Company may be exposed to claims and legal actions in the normal course of business, some of which may be initiated by the Company.
-As at February 28, 2017 the Company's management is not aware of any commitments and/or contingencies.
+As at February 28, 2018 the Company's management is not aware of any such commitments and/or contingencies.

-19. Subsequent event
+19. Subsequent events